mvkara/protobuf-net-fsharp/README.md

 ## How to use ##

-All methods are in the ProtoBuf.FSharp.ProtobufNetSerialiser module.
+All methods are in the ProtoBuf.FSharp.Serialiser module.
 They all require a previous RuntimeTypeModel to be created and/or retrieved in advance.
 Detailed examples are found in the unit test projects.

 A quick example of how to get the runtime model, and register both an existing record and DU type against it is as follows: